-Weather-related books are among the best gifts you can give to a weather geek.
-Although most of them already know how weather works, they will love to have it for their collection or additional knowledge.
+Books about weather are among the best gifts you can give to a weather geek.
+Although most of them already know how the weather works, they will love to have it for their collection or additional knowledge.

 Cosmos by Carl Sagan is one of the bestselling science books of all time.